vfoexchange/vfox0.1/deployment.md

     ng build --prod --aot=true
     command run in the vfox-web directory.
 After successfully building, it will create a dist folder in your directory which contains all necessary files built from  webapp.

-    Now upload all the files in the /dist folder to AWS server in below path /opt/app/staging/frontend/
+    Now upload all the files AND directories in the /dist folder to AWS server in below path.
+    Note: You must use scp -r to recurse thru all directories. scp -r -i <pem file> dist/* ubuntu@machine:/tmp/dist

+    /opt/app/staging/frontend/

     cd /etc/nginx/sites-available/
-    Change port and webapp path in default file as - root /opt/app/staging/frontend;

     sudo /etc/init.d/nginx restart